altwebga/jsonplaceholder-posts/README.md

 4. **Error Handling**: Displays an error message in case of any loading failures.
 5. **Loading Indicator**: Shows an activity indicator while the posts are being fetched.

-## Installation:
+## Expo Installation:

-1. Ensure you have `react-native`, `react-redux`, and the required dependencies installed.
+1. Clone the repository.
-2. Clone the repository.
+2. Navigate to the project directory.
-3. Navigate to the project directory.
+3. Run `npm install` or `yarn` to install the dependencies.
-4. Run `npm install` or `yarn` to install the dependencies.
+4. Start the application using `expo start`.
-5. Start the application using `react-native run-android` or `react-native run-ios` depending on your platform.
+5. Scan the qr code with the [Expo Go](https://expo.dev/client) app or run it in an android emulator or ios simulator.

 ## Usage: